shekkbuilder/Weakcrypt/README.md

 ## Vulnerability
 Let's play a little game: I will post a file containing a Bitcoin P2SH script and the private keys that unlock its balance.
-The first guy who finds the weakness can decrypt the file, read the private keys, and claim the loot.
+First to find the weakness decrypts the file, reads the private keys, and claims the loot.
 I will fund the address with 0.03 BTC (about $25 CAD at the time of writing).

 If the vulnerability is not found within 60 days, I will reclaim the coins